vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 The Ingress queue tends to be more demanding on CPU usage and because Decker is also responsible for backups, there is a small difference in the amount of processing done between the two in terms of Sidekiq, but not in overall utilization.

-With the exception of scheduled tasks the loss of one Sidekiq host or the other should not have any major impact on the ability of the instance to function.
+With the exception of scheduled tasks, the loss of one Sidekiq host or the other should not have any major impact on the ability of the instance to function.

 ### Persistence

-The persistent data in the Mastodon environment are represented by user posts which are stored in a PostgreSQL database, and user media/attachments which are stored in an S3-compatible object storage.
+The persistent data in the Mastodon environment are represented by user posts—which are stored in a PostgreSQL database—and user media/attachments which are stored in an S3-compatible object store.

-#### Postgres
+#### PostgreSQL

 We use the Digital Ocean managed SQL database service, this delivers a highly available database backend.
 Updates and maintenance are performed by Digital Ocean, independent of our administration efforts.

-There is one active Postgres database instance ([Majel](https://memory-alpha.fandom.com/wiki/Majel_Barrett_Roddenberry)) with 2 vCPU and 4GB of memory, with a standby instance ready to take over automatically in the event of system failure.
+There is one active PostgreSQL database instance ([Majel](https://memory-alpha.fandom.com/wiki/Majel_Barrett_Roddenberry)) with 2 vCPU and 4GB of memory, with a standby instance ready to take over automatically in the event of system failure.

 Digital Ocean instance "T-Shirt" sizes for databases are done by vCPU, memory, disk size, and connections to the database.
 The connection count limits are based on sizing best practices for PostgreSQL, with a few held in reserve for their use to manage the service.